Demographic and Health Surveys (DHS)

 Integrated Public Use Microdata Series (IPUMS) Global Health

 IPUMS Global Health provides access to "harmonized international survey data on maternal, child, and reproductive health."
 The IPUMS-DHS data are taken from DHS data collected in African and South Asian countries.
-The IPUMS-PMA data cover family planning, water/sanitation, and menstrual hygeine and are taken from the Performance Monitoring and Accountability 2020 data.
+The IPUMS-PMA data cover family planning, water/sanitation, and menstrual hygeine and are taken from the Performance Monitoring for Action data.
 IPUMS Global Health is one of many IPUMS collections of census/demographic and health data.

 Integrated Public Use Microdata Series (IPUMS) International